9aia/thal/management/BACKLOG.md

   - Add community guidelines link to the "Character Builder".
 - Add a locale modal on the home page.
 - Add a publish feature to make characters discoverable.
+  - Add a eye icon to change the visibility in the character builder.
+  - Add a option to make it hidden in the character builder.
 - Add a warning for renaming character usernames.
+- Add a empty fallback to chats
 - Add "Discover Characters" modal.
   - Add category-based search for characters.
-- Add character build tool based on Profile form
+  - Search by name.
-- Add conversation starters
+- Add conversation starters.
 - Add PT-EN translator in the chat input.
 - Add suggestions in chat.
 - Add tips